undeadgrishnackh/CarParkEscape2021/README.md

 ---
 ## TDD/ATDD Double loop approach.
 ### Scenario 1:
-#### 1' loop BDD:
-GIVEN a flat parking of 1 slot
-WHEN I park there
+GIVEN [2,0,0,0,0,0] as input
-THEN I get R0 as the fastest path to the exit.
+WHEN I request the shortest path to the exit
+THEN I receive "R5".

 #### 2' loop UnitTest+:

-### Scenario 2:
-GIVEN a flat parking of 6 slots
-WHEN I park in the extreme left
-THEN I get R5 as the fastest path to the exit.

-#### 2' loop UnitTest+:
+1. Am I in a parking lot?
+ .
+Is an array
+ .
+Is not empty array
+ . are cars parked in
+2. Where is my car?
+ . find my car slot as 2 into the array
+3. Move to the exit
+ . move to the RIGHT
+ . move multiple steps